qianelsali/Indeed-Tagging-Raw-Job-Descriptions/README.md

 # Indeed-Tagging-Raw-Job-Descriptions
-This is a code challeng from Hackerrank
+This is a coding game from Hackerrank

 Sponsered by Indeed Machine Learning CodeSprint